Framework Diagram v3

 Raw Experience

-Being(t) ∼→ Doing(t) ∼→ Having(t)
+State(t) ∼→ Doing(t) ∼→ Having(t)

 Temporal, contextual, probabilistic.
 Influence between momentary states.
 No identity.
 No necessity.
-No "I." This is what's actually happening — and what ego must distort to begin.
+No "I."

-"Outcomes determine worth"
+Conditional Valuation — "Outcomes determine worth"

 The unexamined belief that outcomes are not neutral — that they carry evaluative weight about the self.
 "Good outcomes mean I am good.
 Bad outcomes mean I am bad."
-Without this belief, no event is charged enough to trigger the self-referential question at Move 0.
+Without this charge, no event is charged enough to trigger the self-referential question at Move 0.
 The pipeline has no fuel.

 Intervention Point — Question the Value